assumptionsoup/guppy_animation_tools/README.md

 ### Move Files ###
 _If you've installed scripts and plugins for Maya before, you probably already know where to put these files._

-**Advanced User Note:** _On my local machine I hardlink these files to the correct directory so I can use the latest version in Maya while keeping everything version controlled in git._

 1. Files in the Scripts directory and in the Plugins/AETemplates directory need to be placed in a Maya scripts directory.
 In windows this should be